Presto (album): Recording

 After several songs had been worked out, the band felt it was the right time to present what they had to a co-producer.
 However, their initial choice, Peter Collins, who'd worked on Power Windows and Hold Your Fire, reluctantly declined the offer to work on Presto, as he wished to produce other bands.
 Though Rush felt confident enough to undertake production duties themselves, they still wanted someone they could trust and to provide an objective point of view to their ideas.
 Among the various candidates was English producer, songwriter, and keyboardist Rupert Hine, whose experience with a variety of artists attracted the group.
 Peart recalled the time when they presented their ideas to Hine: "We were a little bemused [...] at the end of some of them he actually seemed to be laughing!
 We looked at each other, eyebrows raised as if to say: 'He thinks our songs are funny?'
 But evidently it was a laugh of pleasure; he stayed 'til the end".
 At Hine's suggestion, the group brought in Stephen W. Tayler as the recording and mixing engineer.
 The sessions with Rush and Hine together were productive; initially, 10 days were assigned for pre-production work with one track for each day, but it was complete after just one-and-a-half days.

 Presto was recorded from June to August 1989.
 As part of their deal with Hine, the band agreed to record parts of the album in London.
 Presto was finished around four weeks ahead of schedule.

 When the album was complete, Rush sought a new record deal and signed to Atlantic Records after executive Doug Morris, who had wanted to sign the group for a number of years, made an attractive offer.

 Songs

-Presto continues the treble-heavy, light progressive Britpop of Rush's previous two studio albums.
+Presto continues the treble-heavy, light progressive rock of Rush's previous two studio albums.